open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 * [Configure a Remote Repository for Your Fork](#Configure_a_Remote_Repository_for_Your_Fork)
 * [Sync Your Fork](#Sync_Your_Fork)

+** Note :** You will see some common names used in git (*which you can change*), such as `master: the name of the main branch`, `upstream: the location where you forked the repository from`, and `origin: the location you cloned repository from`.
+Both `upstream and origin` are considered **remote**.
+Keep in mind also, a repository may contain many branches.

 ### Clone Your GitHub Repository username.github.io

 Now, we will be using GitHub repositories on a command line, which means that there is a separate step to get your GitHub repository on your OS.
 To be clear, you will be using both the command line and the GitHub user interface, meaning that you need to constantly be checking to make sure that your version is not behind to avoid merge conflicts.
 Therefore, open a command line and open your username.github.io repository on the  GitHub user interface.
 You then need to copy the link provided in the repository (see the picture below).